PortAISociety/Academia/README.md

 - AI Self Improvement: https://youtu.be/5qfIgCiYlfY
 - General AI Won't Want You To Fix its Code: https://youtu.be/4l7Is6vOAOA
 - Concrete Problems in AI Safety : https://youtu.be/AjyM-f8rDpg

+### Artificial Super Intelligence (ASI)
+A hypothetical agent that possesses intelligence far surpassing that of the brightest and most gifted human minds.

+- What happens when our computers get smarter than we are? https://youtu.be/MnT1xgZgkpk

 ## Machine learning
 Machine learning is a subfield of Artificial Intelligence.
 In the recent years Machine Learning has been successful for the increase availability of computational processing power, data and enhancement of advanced algorithms.